archethic-foundation/archethic-docs/docs/FAQ/bridge.md

 ### **I’m using the Mainnet network in the Wallet, how can I switch on the Testnet?**

 The switch is not possible because the seed is not shared between Mainnet and Testnet.
 Later, the wallet will be multiseeds, but not for the moment.
-The only way for the moment is to remove the Wallet (don’t forget the 24 words) and create/import a wallet in the Testnet network.
+The only way for the moment is to remove the Wallet (don’t forget the 24 words) and create/import a wallet on the Testnet network.